Apprentice ProgramTraining the Next Generation of Farmers.

 As an apprentice you will receive training and work under Colonial School District’s Farm-to-School Manager that will expose you to daily life of farm operations, agricultural communities and skills to sell products at local farm markets, wholesale school account and CSA shares.
 Your training will be supplemented with farm tours, educational classes and opportunities to visit other farms throughout the region as part of the Second Harvest’s Chesapeake Alliance for Sustainable Agriculture’s Beginner Farmer Training Program as well as opportunities for independent study and growing your own food.

-Phase I April 1st to September 31st: a cohort of apprentices will work and study together for six months on Colonial School District’s Penn Farm Project.
-Time commitment is approximately 25 hours a week.
+April 1st to September 31st: a cohort of apprentices will work and study together for six months on Colonial School District’s Penn Farm Project.
 During this time, you will learn the following:

 - Field work: planting, irrigating, cultivating, weeding and trellising crops